neilandersonternal/ECE-2112-PA4/README.md

 plt.xlabel() - this is the label that is in the x-axis, where in this case are the categories. plt.ylabel() - this the name or the label for the y-axis, where in this case is the mean average.
 ```

-This 5 functions are used to create the multiple bar graphs.
+These 5 functions are used to create the multiple bar graphs.
 However, what made the graphs visible is the
 ```plt.tight_layout()``` and the ```plt.show()```.
 The 'plt.show' showed the designed graph, and the
 'plt.tight_layout' made the graphs not overlap each other.